Florune/florune-documentation/src/core_concepts.md

 ## Non-Custodial Architecture

 Traditional platforms hold custody of funds and data.
-Contract Foundry does not.
+Florune does not.

 * You control your **funds, private keys, and documents**.
 * No intermediaries can freeze, censor, or tamper with your assets.